Serrano people

-The Serrano are an indigenous people of California.
-They use the autonyms of Taaqtam, meaning "people"; Maarrênga’yam, "people from Morongo"; and Yuhaaviatam, "people of the pines."
-Today the Maarrênga'yam are enrolled in the Morongo Band of Mission Indians, and the Yuhaviatam are enrolled in the San Manuel Band of Mission Indians.
-Additionally, some Serrano people are enrolled in the Soboba Band of Luiseno Indians.
+The Serrano are an Indigenous people of California.
+Their autonyms are Taaqtam meaning "people", Maarrênga'yam meaning "people from Morongo", and Yuhaaviatam meaning "people of the pines."

+Today the Maarrênga'yam are enrolled in the Morongo Band of Mission Indians, and the Yuhaviatam are enrolled in the Yuhaaviatam of San Manuel Nation.
+Some other Serrano people are enrolled in the Soboba Band of Luiseno Indians.